 I'd done personal growth programs, clinical psychology sessions, traditional mind management techniques, hypnosis, energy healing, spiritual practises, meditation and more.

 And all of those things are awesome and super helpful, but NOTHING has ever blown my mind like tapping has.

 And not just because of how it helped me.
 But because it's been instrumental as a tool that has helped coaching clients achieve better results for themselves.

 Tapping is like the thing that makes all other approaches better!
 Tapping can be used on any topic, for any issue, in any situation, with anyone.
 It can complement whatever other approaches you might be using.
 Simply add tapping to your self-help toolkit.

 EFT Tapping – What is it?

 The official name for tapping is actually EFT (Emotional Freedom Techniques).

-Tapping is a common nickname as it refers to the actual process where we “tap” on our body.
-We’ll talk about the actual tapping process (what and how) in a moment.
+Tapping is a common nickname as it refers to the actual process of using our fingers to “tap” on particular meridian points on our body.
+We'll talk about the actual tapping process (what and how) in a moment.